skupperproject/skupper-docs/input/system-cli/service-exposure.md

    ```
    $ skupper listener status
-   NAME    STATUS  ROUTING-KEY     HOST    PORT    MATCHING-CONNECTOR      MESSAGE
+   NAME		STATUS	ROUTING-KEY	HOST		PORT
-   backend Ready   backend         backend 8080    true                    OK
+   my-server	Ok	my-server	localhost	8081

    ```

    **📌 NOTE**
-   There must be a `MATCHING-CONNECTOR` for the service to operate.
+   There must be a matching connector for the service to operate.
    By default, the routing key name is the listener name.
    If you want to use a custom routing key, set the `--routing-key` to your custom name.